LandSandBoat/lsb-wiki/CMake-Build-Guide.md

 ## Windows
 Long term users will notice that the `win32` folder, the `.sln` file, and `.vcproj` files are all gone.
 In their place: `CMakeLists.txt` files in every folder that has something to be built.
 Don't worry, `Visual Studio 2017` and `Visual Studio 2019` have `CMake` built-in.

 To open the project, follow these steps and open the `CMakeLists.txt` file in the root of the repo.

+`File > Open > Folder` in the repo root will also work.

 ![vs_build_1](https://user-images.githubusercontent.com/1389729/96963902-2b00cf00-1512-11eb-804c-47ea881888b9.png)
 ![image](https://user-images.githubusercontent.com/1389729/97025486-cd47a380-1560-11eb-8d02-0d19b539bd2c.png)

-Visual Studio will handle everything from there, and you'll be able to select your target to build and debug like you did before.
+Visual Studio will think for a moment but will handle everything from here.
+You'll be able to select your target to build and debug as you did before.
 Debug paths, executable output paths etc. are all handled automatically.

 ## Linux
 The same CMake steps as before (make sure you have CMake installed with `sudo apt install cmake` or similar):